Girgias/float-int-warning/README.md

 ## Future Scope
  - Possibility to normalize float strings for array keys.
  - Possibility to allow compatible float and float strings for string offsets.
+ - Normalize behaviour when casting to int from out-of-range float.

 ## Proposed Voting Choices
 As per the voting RFC a yes/no vote with a 2/3 majority is needed for this proposal to be accepted.